-Please tell us a little bit of your blog and what it means to you?
+Please tell us about your blog and what it means to you?
 How did you come up with the name?

 Is there a style of writing you prefer?
 Do you write more than just poetry?
-What else do you write?

 What is the favorite poem you have written so far?